AddressFinder/addressfinder-bigcommerce/DEVELOPMENT.md

 If you are debugging a customer site, you can type `addressfinderDebugMode()` into the javascript console.
 This will reinitialise the widget, with the debug flag set to true, so you can see console logs from the addressfinder-webpage-tools npm package.
 This works in Chrome and FireFox

+# Troubleshooting
+### Legacy packages
+Depending on the machine packages you have installed it is possible you may run into OpenSSL implementations of algorithms that have been deemed legacy.
+Simply run `export NODE_OPTIONS=--openssl-legacy-provider` in your terminal.